TooJooGoo/IdeX/README.md

 ![Idex laboratory](Art/IdexLab.png "The IdeX laboratory")

 The IdeX Lab is a standalone process simulating an IdeX client.
 The IdeX Lab is an environment for testing new requests against the IdeX server.
-When you are done with a request, you can copy it to your own app.
+When you are done with a request, you can copy it to your application.

 ### Sample Usage
 The following sample shows how to write a request which gets all items currently selected in the solution explorer.